 China warns of retaliation after Trump threatens fresh tariffs

-BEIJING/WASHINGTON: China on Friday (Aug 2) said it would not be blackmailed and warned of retaliation after US President Donald Trump vowed to slap a 10 per cent tariff on US$300 billion of Chinese imports from next month, sharply escalating a trade row between the world's biggest economies.
+BEIJING/WASHINGTON: China on Friday said it would not be blackmailed and warned of retaliation after U.S. President Donald Trump vowed to slap a 10per cent tariff on US$300 billion of Chinese imports from next month, sharply escalating a trade row between the world's biggest economies.

-Trump on Thursday stunned financial markets by saying he plans to levy the additional duties from Sep 1, marking an abrupt end to a truce in a year-long trade war that has slowed global growth and disrupted supply chains.
+Trump stunned financial markets on Thursday by saying he plans to levy the additional duties from Sept.
+1, marking an abrupt end to a truce in a year-long trade war that has slowed global growth and disrupted supply chains.

 Beijing would not give an inch under pressure from Washington, Chinese Foreign Ministry spokeswoman Hua Chunying said.